 The “Memorial to the Murdered Jews of Europe” is a must-see attraction in Berlin.
 That’s a long name, but you all can call it the “Holocaust Memorial.”
 It is there to remind us of the atrocities that happened during the Holocaust.
-Based on its lengthy name, you wouldn’t really know about when the murder was if you don’t know of its history.
-So, how about making the already long name of the place longer to make it clearer?
+Based on its lengthy name, you wouldn’t really know when the murder was if you don’t know its history.
+So, how about making the already long name of the place longer to make it more straightforward?
 How does the “Memorial to the Murdered Jews of Europe During the Holocaust” sound?

 The Holocaust Memorial is not far from the Brandenburg Tor.

 It honors the 7 million people murdered under the rule of Hitler.

 Two thousand seven hundred eleven (2,711) gray concrete slabs/stelae are spread over 19,000 square meters at the center of Berlin.

 As you can see, the slabs are not the same height but the same length.

 Thus, they form long, narrow alleys that feel like you’re going into the depth of it – or going out of it.

 Though there are no epitaphs, these concrete slabs obviously look like coffins.

 Once you’re done strolling between the short and tall “coffins,” don’t forget to visit the museum under those.